dolvany/dnsstats/README.md

 # dnsstats
-Monitor dns performance and availability with bash, dig, jq and influx.
+Monitor dns performance and availability with bash, dig, jq, curl and influx.